Updated for Sparkle 2.6

 Here you can immediately notice a big problem.
 The models in the image are looking straight at the viewer, but because of the blurring this intense emotional effect now ranges from awkward to comedic, rendering the effect inappropriate for this image.

 If we were to set aside this problem however, we can notice several advantages.
-The image already had most areas covered in very dark colors, making white bolt letters an obvious choice.
-However some parts, like word Diary over the woman’s elbow and the N from tension meeting the white stripes of the mans shirt, while not reducing the clarity of the text, felt awkward.
+The image already had most areas covered in very dark colors, making white bold letters an obvious choice.
+However some parts, like the word Diary over the woman’s elbow and the N from tension meeting the white stripes of the mans shirt, while not reducing the clarity of the text, felt awkward.
 All the text is centered on the frame, so moving it is not a welcome option.
 Thanks to the blurring this is no longer the case.

 To end the chapter, remember that the hero image is the first impression of your page: it deserves a lot of your attention and time.
-Be spontaneous and experiment a lot to discover all kind of creative ideas.
+Be spontaneous and experiment a lot to discover all kinds of creative ideas.

 Here a quick test with a gradient overlay.